Microscope

 Intracellular Infections

 Biocoherence collaborates with an advanced laboratory that has developed a new combined analytical approach: The in situ use of fluorescently labeled DNA probes and morphometry in blood cells.
-This approach has been patented and has proven to work very well in practice.
-What is unique is that, in addition to the presence of the pathogen, the metabolic activity in the cells is also displayed.
+This approach is patented and appears to work very well in practice.
+What is unique is that in addition to the presence of the pathogen, the metabolic activity in the cells is also displayed.
 When the activity is 0% it means that the pathogen is not active, at 100% the pathogen is very active.

-CELL WALL DEFICIENT BACTERIA (CWBD) – INVISIBLE TO THE IMMUNE SYSTEM
+CELL WALL DEFICIENT BACTERIA (CWDB) – INVISIBLE TO THE IMMUNE SYSTEM

 Chronic infections that last for a long time

 Bacteria, fungi and viruses can cause a variety of inflammatory responses characterized by traditional inflammatory parameters such as fever, redness, pain, swelling, fatigue and loss of function.
-For years, the idea existed that these pathogens are treated with antibiotics, among other things, and that the infections can be suppressed with this.
+For years there was the idea that these pathogens are treated with antibiotics, among other things, and that the infections can be suppressed.

-In addition to the known infections, however, many pathogens are also capable of causing chronic intracellular infections.
-The medical literature shows that chronic syndromes, but especially the resulting “post-infectious syndromes” are of much greater importance than originally assumed in view of their impact on quality of life.
-These intracellular infections may become apparent months or later so that they are not associated with the earlier original infection.
-These late reactions to a previous infection are thought to be responsible for a considerable number of diseases, which therefore have a strong autoimmune aspect.
+However, in addition to the known infections, many pathogens also appear to be able to cause chronic intracellular infections.
+The medical literature shows that chronic diseases, but especially the resulting “post-infectious syndromes”, are of much greater importance than originally assumed, given their impact on quality of life.
+These intracellular infections may emerge months or later so that they are not associated with the earlier original infection.
+These late reactions to a previous infection are considered responsible for a significant number of diseases, which therefore have a strong autoimmune aspect.

 rota virus